 It is important to understand that these officials are not well paid and in many cases far less expert in their field than you are.
-They rarely look for fraud or genuine misconduct and rely on looking for errors in your paperwork or processes which they can harass you for.
+They rarely look for fraud or genuine misconduct and rely on looking for errors in your paperwork or processes which they can harass you for

-See Primer 5.1: What to do in Case of Control (Don't Panic!!) for more suggestions outright raiding (stealing) the company from the founders does happen in Moldova but is uncommon in the cities and uncommon for small companies.
+See Primer 5.1: What to do in Case of Control (Don't Panic!!) for more suggestions uncommon in the cities and uncommon for small companies.
 This issue can be a much larger issue regionally and by industry.